hotkit/django-slumber/README.markdown

 ## Customising Slumber operations ##

 New operations can be added to a model through the configure call.
-This should be placed in your `slumber_config` file (in `slumber_config.py` in your application folder).
+This should be placed in your `slumber_server` file (in `slumber_server.py` in your application folder).

     from slumber import configure